petgraph/petgraph/CONTRIBUTING.md

 having a working Rust toolchain.
 The project is built using [Cargo](https://doc.rust-lang.org/cargo/).

-For running the benchmarks, you will need to switch to the `nightly` toolchain, as features are used which are only available in the nightly toolchain.
+For running the benchmarks, as well as [miri][miri-url], you will need to switch to the `nightly` toolchain.
 You can do this by running:

 ```commandline
 rustup default nightly